quynhnle135/my-website/docs/tech-blogs/become-fullstack-developer/interview_prep_js_1.md

 # Interview Preparation - JavaScript (1)

 ### What is JavaScript?
-- JavaScript is a high-level progrmaming language that ECMAScript (whic is a standardized specification for scripting language like language syntaxes and semantics)
+- JavaScript is a high-level progrmaming language that ECMAScript (which is a standardized specification for scripting language like language syntaxes and semantics)
 - Some features of JavaScript we should know:
     - Just-in-time compilation
     - Dynamic typing